rancilhac/optiRADCT/README.md

 -p | --tree : if this option is specified, maximum likelihood trees will be inferred with RAxML for each iCT.

 -r | --ref : can be used to specify a reference tree in newick format to compare the RAxML trees to (using topological distances).
+The tip labels must be identical to the samples names in the assemblies.
 Used only if -p is specified.

 -h | --help : prints a help message and exits.